Development

 Why some countries are rich…..

-Strong public institutions
+Strong public institutions with a strong legal framework

 Merit based government and semi government career paths